mr-anderson86/calc/README.md

 ## Other Ideas:
 * you can always install Nexus or Artifactory and deploy the jar/rpm files there.
-* Then you can run the install stage on a different host (node):pull the rpm from Nexus/Artifactory and install it there.
+* Then you can run the install stage on a different host (node): pull the rpm from Nexus/Artifactory and install it there.

 ### The end, enjoy :)